Braina: Speech-to-text dictation

 Braina Pro can type spoken words into an active window at the location of a user's cursor.
 Its speech recognition technology supports more than 100 languages and dialects and is able to isolate the recognition of a user's voice from disturbing environmental factors such as background noise, other human voices, or external devices.
 Braina can also be taught to dictate uncommon legal, medical, and scientific terms.
 Users can also teach Braina uncommon names and vocabulary.
 Users can edit or correct dictated text without using a keyboard or mouse by giving built-in voice commands.

 Text-to-speech

 Braina can read aloud selected texts, such as e-books.

 Custom commands and automation

 Braina can automate computer tasks.
 It lets users create custom voice commands to perform tasks such as opening files, programs, websites, or emails, as well as executing keyboard or mouse macros.

 Transcription

 Braina can transcribe media file formats such as WAV, MP3, and MP4 into text.

 Notes and reminders

 Braina can store and recall notes and reminders.
 These can include scheduled or unscheduled commands, checklist items, alarms, chat conversations, memos, website snippets, bookmarks, contacts.

-Image generation
+Image and Video generation

-Brainasoft states that Braina can generate images from text using text-to-image models including Stable Diffusion and DALL-E.
+Braina supports AI image and video generation from text and image inputs via generative cloud AI models.
+Supported models include OpenAI's GPT Image, ByteDance's Seedance, Black Forest Labs' FLUX.2, Google's Veo and Nano Banana Pro, Kuaishou's Kling, and xAI's Grok Imagine Image/Video, among others.